Tala Mi Thiri

 Tala Mi Thiri (တလမည်သီရိ, [təla̰ mì θìɹḭ]; also တလမေသီရိ) was a princess of Martaban–Hanthawaddy Kingdom.
 She was the eldest daughter of King Binnya U and elder half-sister of King Razadarit.

 Her first marriage to King Kue Na of Lan Na from c.
 1365 to c.
 1371 ended in a divorce.
-Her second marriage to Smim Maru, a wealthy son of a court official, was marred by an alleged long-running affair between Maru and her aunt Princess Maha Dewi.
+Her second marriage to Smin Maru, a wealthy son of a court official, was marred by an alleged long-running affair between Maru and her aunt Princess Maha Dewi.

 Early life

 The princess was the only child of Queen Hnin An Daung and King Binnya U. Born in Martaban (Mottama), then capital of the Mon-speaking kingdom, she was the king's eldest child.
 She had three other much younger half-siblings: Binnya Nwe, Tala Mi Daw and Baw Ngan-Mohn.

 Queen of Lan Na

 Thiri's cloistered upbringing changed forever in 1363/64.
 That year, a coup pushed her father out of Martaban.
 The royal family moved to the dynasty's ancestral home Donwun, about 100 km north of Martaban.
 Her stay at Donwun was short.
 Her father sent her to Chiang Mai to wed King Kue Na of Lan Na.
 It was a marriage of state designed to achieve an alliance between the kingdoms but she had a terrible time.
 Soon after, she began reporting back to her family that she did not enjoy her life in Chiang Mai, and begged her family to get her back.